Who Is a True Feminist? Dispelling Myths and Embracing Inclusivity

 Can men be feminists?

-Advocating for equitable parental leave policies
+• Promoting equal parental leave policies

-Using their platforms to address gender discrimination
+• Speaking up on their platforms about gender discrimination

 Myths and Misconceptions About Feminism